You’re Invited: 2014 Family Reunion Fundraiser

 1010 SW 13th

 More Information: Walk in the footsteps of our families by doing this double orientation.
 Dress for the weather as we will visit both shelters by walking the 8 blocks each way between them during this orientation.
 If walking is not an option for you, you can also drive between the shelters and meet the rest of the group there.
 We will meet at the Goose Hollow Family Shelter.
 The shelter is located off the parking lot behind the First United Methodist Church building.
 You will want to go through the parking lot until you see a playground structure.
 Enter the double doors to the right of the playground structure.
-We will meet in room 201.
+We meet in room 201.

 This orientation normally lasts about an hour and 45 minutes.
 You will have the opportunity meet a staff member, learn about PHFS and our shelters, take a tour, talk about the different volunteer opportunities that we offer at both of our shelters and get tips on volunteering with homeless families.
 This is an opportunity to experience the walk that our families take each morning as they transition from shelter to shelter.
 By attending this orientation, you will be eligible to volunteer at both of our shelters.